easykemistry

 (iii).
 State two changes observed on adding NaOH to the equilibrium mixture.

-ATOMIC NUMBER and ATOMIC MASS & RELATIVE ATOMIC MASS at a glance
+ATOMIC NUMBER and ATOMIC MASS at a glance

 CONSTITUENTS OF AN ATOM

-The atom as explained earlier is made up of three sub-particles.
+The atom as explained earlier is made up of three sub-atomic particles. they are the

 i.
 Protons,